aws-samples/amazon-aurora-labs-for-mysql/docs/reinvent-gdb/failover/index.md

 ![Failover Diagram](failover-arch2.png)

 * In a real world scenario, you might want to front load your application tier with an application load balancer.
 Should you want to have seamless transition for your endpoint that handles write DML queries, you can also combine your applications with Route53 Active-Passive failover.
 These configurations are outside the scope of this particular workshop, but you can find more information on such architecture on AWS website:
-    * DNS Failover Types with Route53: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-types.html#dns-failover-types-active-passive
+    * <a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-types.html#dns-failover-types-active-passiveDNS" target="_blank">Failover Types with Route53</a>
-    * Creating Route53 DNS Health Check: https://aws.amazon.com/premiumsupport/knowledge-center/route-53-dns-health-checks/
+    * <a href="https://aws.amazon.com/premiumsupport/knowledge-center/route-53-dns-health-checks/Creating" target="_blank">Route53 DNS Health Check</a>
-    * AWS This is my Architecture series - Multi-Region High-Availability Architecture: https://www.youtube.com/watch?v=vGywoYc_sA8
+    * <a href="https://www.youtube.com/watch?v=vGywoYc_sA8AWS" target="_blank">This is my Architecture series - Multi-Region High-Availability Architecture</a>

 If you are up for another challenge, go to the optional step of [Failback](../failback/index.md).